rpkilby/jsonfield/README.rst

 Changes
 -------

+v0.9.23, 9/3/2014 -- Allowed tests to run in older versions of Django

 v0.9.22, 7/10/2014 -- Added Django 1.7 support

 v0.9.21, 5/26/2014 -- Added better support for Python 3 and tests for regex lookups